E_debugdraw has various debug views to investigate many different aspects of engine. Most of the views have 2 modes, with & without text.

 Displays the vertex count of the current LOD step that the object is in.

 This applies an overlay on top of the assets to allow you to visualise whether or not the objects are casting a shadow.

 - If the object is RED, its is casting a shadow.

 - If the object is GREEN, it is NOT casting a shadow.

 - If the object has several SubID's that only some are set to cast a shadow, it will be shaded yellow.

-Depending on the amount of SubID's in the material, it will be coloured red with a yellow hint if the majority of the ID's are set to cast shadows.
+Depending on the amount of SubID's in the material, it will be colored red with a yellow hint if the majority of the ID's are set to cast shadows.

-If it is only a few ID's that are set to cast a shadow they will be coloured green with a hint of yellow.
+If it is only a few ID's that are set to cast a shadow they will be colored green with a hint of yellow.

-So the more complex the shadow setup of the objects material, the colouring will be red.
+So the more complex the shadow setup of the objects material, the coloring will be red.

 Green -> Yellow -> Red